 The value ‘00101’ in the UPID field signals that mission-specific information-1 as a MAPA_SDU is contained within the TFDZ.

-The value ‘00110’ in the UPID field signals that mission-specific information-2 as a MAPA_SDU is contained within the TFDZ.

 The value ‘00111’ in the UPID field signals that Proximity-1 Supervisory Protocol Data Units (SPDUs) are contained within the TFDZ.

 The value ‘11111’ in the UPID field signals that the entire TFDZ contains only Idle Data.

-NOTE – There is no UPID value for either a CLCW or a PLCW, since when present either would reside in the OCF.

 First Header/Last Valid Octet Pointer